-Geographers with a bachelor’s degree qualify for most entry-level jobs and for positions with the federal government.
-Geographers outside of the federal government may need a master’s degree in geography or in geographic information systems (GIS).
+Geographers with a bachelor's degree qualify for most entry-level jobs and for positions with the federal government.
+Geographers outside of the federal government may need a master's degree in geography or in Geographic Information Systems (GIS).
 Some positions allow candidates to substitute work experience or GIS proficiency for an advanced degree.
-Top research positions usually require a Ph.D. or a master’s degree and several years of relevant work experience.
+Top research positions usually require a Ph.D., or a master's degree and several years of relevant work experience.

 Most geography programs include courses in both physical and human geography, statistics or math, remote sensing, and GIS.
-In addition, courses in a specialized area of expertise are becoming increasingly important because the geography field is broad and interdisciplinary.
+In addition, courses in specialized areas of expertise are becoming increasingly important because the geography field is broad and interdisciplinary.
 For example, business, economics, or real estate courses are becoming increasingly important for geographers working in private industry.

 Although certification is not required, most positions require geographers to be proficient in GIS, and certification can demonstrate a level of professional expertise.
-The GIS Certification Institute offers the GIS professional (GISP) certification for geographers.
+The GIS Certification Institute offers the GIS Professional (GISP) certification for geographers.
 Candidates may qualify for certification through a combination of education, professional experience, and contributions to the profession, such as publications or participation in conferences.
 The American Society for Photogrammetry and Remote Sensing also offers certification in GIS.
-Candidates may qualify for certification with 3 years of experience in GIS, four references, and the completion of a written exam.
+Candidates may qualify for certification with 3 years of experience in GIS, four references, and the passing of a written exam.

 Analytical skills.
-Geographers commonly analyze information and spatial data from a variety of sources, such as maps, photographs, and censuses.
+Geographers analyze information and spatial data from a variety of sources, such as maps, photographs, and censuses.
 They must then be able to draw conclusions from their analyses of different sets of data.